AdoriZahard/hi3er/docs/index.md

 Signet | Priority
 - | :----:
 **First, No Betrayal**: Exhortation increases by 5 per second and caps at 200.
 Basic ATK's Total DMG increases by 0.3% of Exhortation.
 Triggering Ultimate Evasion Skill reduces 50% Exhortation. | 1st
-**Fourth, No Insolence**: Exhortation increases by 5 per second and caps at 200.
-Ultimate's Physical and Elemental DMG increases by 0.3% of of Exhortation.
-Using weapon skills reduces 50% Exhortation. | 2nd
 **Fifth, No Falsehood**: Valkyrie starts with 70 bonus Exhortation.
 Whenever Exhortation is reduced, enemies take 25% bonus Total DMG for 5s.
 Can be refreshed. | 3rd
 **Third, No Brutality**: Exhortation increases by 5 per second and caps at 200.
 Valkyrie has bonus SP regen per second equal to 1% of Exhortation.
-Reaching 160 combo reduces 50% Exhortation. | Optional 4th
+Reaching 160 combo reduces 50% Exhortation. | 3rd
+**Fourth, No Insolence**: Exhortation increases by 5 per second and caps at 200.
+Ultimate's Physical and Elemental DMG increases by 0.3% of of Exhortation.
+Using weapon skills reduces 50% Exhortation. | Optional 4th
 **Nexus Signet 2: You Shall Receive Disciplines' Blessing** |
 **You Shall Follow Good**: You Shall Know Your Sins' Total DMG dealt increases 40% and increases Physical and Elemental Breach by 0.25% of Exhortation for 6s upon hitting an enemy.
 Triggering it again resets the duration. | 1st
 **You Shall Answer Prayers**: Triggering You Shall Know Your Sins causes the Valkyrie to enter Penance for 8s.
 In Penance, the Valkyrie takes 30% less Total DMG and deals 40% more Physical and Elemental DMG to enemies.
 Valkyrie deals 800% ATK of Adaptive DMG to attacking enemies when hit; CD: 5s.
 Triggering it again resets the duration. | 2nd